qunfengdong/DCN/README.md

 **NOTE**: Files: `CoxPH.edge.csv`, `RF.edge.csv`, `all.edges.csv.js`, and all `PNG` files should be in the same folder as the `index.html`.

 ## Getting started

+**NOTE**: You will need to enter your own file paths in the code below.

 ### Step 1: a0_generator.r
 Find all the exposed and matching non-exposed disease pairs.